Pan Mei: Death of Yang Ye

 In 986, Emperor Taizong of Song ordered a new invasion to retake the Sixteen Prefectures from the Liao dynasty.
 The campaign was known as "Yongxi Campaign" under the era name of Taizong.
 Three armies participate the campaign, led by Pan Mei, Yang Ye and Cao Bin.
 Pan Mei command one of the three armies sent northward.
-During the first few advance, major victories over Liao forces were scored.

-However, from time to time, miscommunications, misunderstanding between the generals and the failure of Cao Bin had led Pan Mei and Yang Ye into disastrous situations.
-In a failed attempt to thwart an attack from Liao troops, without reinforcement from Pan Mei, Yang Ye was surrounded.
-His sons died one by one but his sixth son, Yang Yanzhao.
-As a result, Yang Ye was captured and died three days later.
+Initially, the expedition scored major victories over Liao forces.
+However, from time to time, miscommunications, misunderstanding between the generals and the failure of Cao Bin led Pan Mei and Yang Ye into disastrous situations.
+In a failed attempt to thwart an attack from Liao troops, Yang Ye was surrounded without reinforcement from Pan Mei.
+His sons died one by one, with only his sixth son Yang Yanzhao surviving.
+Eventually, Yang Ye was captured and died three days later.

-Following the death of Yang Ye, advantages now fell into Liao's hand.
-Song forces were pursued all the way to Bianjing, only with firm defenses held by Taizong emperor.
+Following the death of Yang Ye, Liao gained the upper hand in the conflict.
+The Song forces were pursued all the way to Bianjing, which was successfully held by the Taizong emperor.

 Angered and furious by the death of Yang Ye, a few of Song's military officials were executed, others being thrown into exile.
-Pan Mei on his own was relegated and demoted to three ranks.
+Pan Mei was demoted three ranks.